bitworking/react-gsap/README.md

 Remember: If you use the stagger props on a Tween component (staggerTo, staggerFrom) then `getGSAP()` will return a [TimelineMax](https://greensock.com/docs/TimelineMax) and not a [TweenMax](https://greensock.com/docs/TweenMax) object.

-## SvgDraw PlugIn
+## SvgDraw Plugin

-With this PlugIn you can draw the following SVG elements: path, circle, rect, line, polyline and polygon.
+With this Plugin you can draw the following SVG elements: path, circle, rect, line, polyline and polygon.
 It works similar to the [DrawSVGPlugin](https://greensock.com/drawSVG) from GreenSock but the parameters are different.

 It can be called with the "svgDraw" property and takes a single number (0-1) value or an array with two numbers ([(0-1), (0-1)]).